March Birthstone: Aquamarine

 at Blue Nile

-Aquamarine has been loved for many centuries and its similarity to the clear color of the ocean has fostered natural associations with water and sea travel.
+Aquamarine has been loved for many centuries.
+Its similarity to the clear color of the ocean has fostered a natural associations with water and sea travel.
 Going back to Ancient Greek culture, some believed that Poseidon, God of the sea, created the aquamarine directly from seawater.
-Other legends claim that mermaid's tails are made of aquamarine, adding some magic to the gem.
+Other legends claim that mermaid's tails are aquamarine, adding some magic to the gem.

-Similarly, as aquamarine is thought to be able to quiet water, it is also credited with being able to soothe tempers and decrease interpersonal conflict.
-As negative passions are cooled by the gem, communication and trust are improved.
+Aquamarine is also credited with soothing tempers and decreasing interpersonal conflict.
+As the gem cools negative passions, communication and trust improves.
 Many continue to believe that keeping an aquamarine close will strengthen healthy marriages and, indeed, relationships of all kinds.
 It follows that wearing the gem symbolizes the strength of an individual's bond to their partner and level of commitment.

 at Angara

 The March birthstone can also encourage peace of mind.
 Many believe that wearing the gem eases anxiety, increases mental clarity, and promotes healing from past traumas.
-Like many other blue gemstones, aquamarine also is thought to have physical health benefits and increase vitality.
+Like many other blue gemstones, aquamarine is equated with physical health benefits and increase vitality.
 Specifically, some credit the gem with being able to help regulate hormones and the thyroid gland.

 We are fortunate that aquamarine grows in many different locations around the world.
-This ensures that there is lots of inventory to be had and that the supply chain is secure.
-Among these are abundant deposits that can be found on the African continent in places like Mozambique, Nigeria, Kenya, Zambia and the famously gem-rich Madagascar.
+This ensures that there is lots of inventory and that the supply chain is secure.
+African countries like Mozambique, Nigeria, Kenya, Zambia and the famously gem-rich Madagascar have abundant deposits.
 Australia and the US both have aquamarine sources (it is the state gem for Colorado), while the Pakistani product sometimes includes very dark stones.
-It was recently discovered that China has plentiful amounts of small, pale aquamarine crystals and it has become the main source of low-cost gems.
+We recently discovered that China has plentiful amounts of small, pale aquamarine crystals, and it has become the main source of low-cost gems.

 However, even with so many global deposits to draw from, Brazil is possibly the most prolific supplier of aquamarine.
-This South American country, which also has produced some of the world's finest emeralds, is the origin of many of the largest aquamarine crystals ever found, some weighing hundreds of pounds!
-Many of the literally thousands of Brazilian aquamarine mines are clustered in the northeast region of Minas Gerais.
+Brazil is the origin of many of the largest aquamarine crystals discovered - some weighing hundreds of pounds!
+(It is not a coincidence that Brazil is also one of the world's leading suppliers of emeralds.)
+Many of the Brazilian aquamarine mines are clustered in the northeast region of Minas Gerais.
 Some of the mines cut directly into hard pegmatites that aquamarine often grows in, however, secondary deposits which contain stones that Mother Nature weathered out of rocks on her own bear much of the gem material used today.

 Aquamarine ranks between 7.5 and 8 on the Mohs hardness scale.
-This means that it is a relatively strong gemstone and most jewelry can be worn regularly.
+This means that it is a strong gemstone and you can wear aquamarine jewelry regularly.
 Perhaps influenced by the lore which says that aquamarine encourages strong marriages and stable, loving relationships, some even choose the March birthstone as the primary stone(s) in their engagement ring.
-While the gem is not as strong as diamond or sapphire, it is resilient enough to be worn like this as long as you remove it during specific situations where it might be damaged.
+While the gem is not as strong as diamond or sapphire, it you can wear it every day with some exceptions.
+(Remove it if you think it might be damaged.)

 at James Allen